oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 Ingresses themselves are a Kubernetes service, they do however rely on the Kubernetes environment to support a load balancer to provide the external access.
 As a service they can have multiple instances with load balancing across them etc. as per any other Kubernetes service.

 The advantage of using an ingress compared to a load balancer is that as the ingress understands the payload a single ingress service can support connections to multiple microservices (we'll see more on this later) whereas a load balancer just forwards data on a single port to a specific destination.
-As commercially offered Kuberneties environments usually charge per load balancer this can be a significant cost saving.
+As commercially offered Kubernetes environments usually charge per load balancer this can be a significant cost saving.
 However, because it is a layer 7 (http/https) proxy it can't handle raw TCP/UCP connections (for those you need a load balancer)

-Though an Ingress itself is a Kubernetes concept Kuberneties does not itself provide a specific Ingress service, it provides a framework in which different Ingress services can be deployed, with the user chosing the service to use.
+Though an Ingress itself is a Kubernetes concept Kubernetes does not itself provide a specific Ingress service, it provides a framework in which different Ingress services can be deployed, with the user chosing the service to use.
 Though it uses the Kubernetes configuration mechanism the actual configuration specifics of an Ingress controller unfortunately very between the different controllers.

 </p></details>